shoppingflux/php-feed-generator/readme.md

 ### Set up information

-The `ProductFeed` accept some settings or useful information, like the platform or application for which the feed has been generated.
+The generator accept some settings or useful information, like the platform or application for which the feed has been generated.
-We recommand to always specify this setting, because it can help us to debug and provide appropriate support
+We recommend to always specify this setting, because it can help us to debug and provide appropriate support

 ```php
 <?php